Clathrus archeri: Description

-Clathrus archeri grows in 2 distinct stages, first an egg stage followed by the fungal "arms" emerging.
-In the first stage, it forms a white ball-like egg shape, usually 2-3 cm in diameter.
-Next, the thallus emerges from the egg in a starfish-like shape with 4-6 arms on average (up to 8).
-Each arm can grow up to 10 cm in length and is coated in gleba on the upper surface.
-Fruiting bodies produce a red-orange color due to the production of carotenoids.
-The spores are oblong, smooth, and 3.5–6 x 1.5–2 μm in size.
-As other members of the family Phallaceae, the strong putrid smell of the gleba shows convergent evolution with some angiosperm flowers called sapromyophilous flowers.
+Clathrus archeri grows in two distinct stages, first an "egg stage" followed by the fungal "arms" emerging.
+In the first stage, it forms a white spherical to ovoid egg shape, usually 3-4 cm tall, with thread-like mycelium at the base.
+Next, between 4 and 8 pinkish-red arms emerge from the egg.
+Each arm can grow up to 10 cm in length and is coated in spore-bearing gleba on the upper surface which is dark greenish-brown in colour (becoming black when dry).
+Fruiting bodies have a lifespan of a day or two.
+The spores are elliptical, smooth, and 3.5–6 × 1.5–2 μm in size.
+Like other members of the family Phallaceae, the strong putrid smell of the gleba shows convergent evolution with some angiosperm flowers called sapromyophilous flowers.
+Sisson (2023) notes the peak season of the fungus in New Zealand is from October to June.

-In a laboratory setting, C. archeri was found to grow best in 26 C on a compost agar medium with a pH of 6.0.
-Under these conditions, the thallus grew an average of 2.9 mm a day over 4 weeks and in a radial shape.
-C. archeri produces white and fluffy mycelium and eventually turns a pink color.
-Mycelia strands are 0.5–1.5 mm in diameter and branch in a tree-like manner.
-Fungal hyphae create irregularly shaped vesicles that contain lipids.
+The species, Aseroe rubra, is sometimes confused with C. archeri.
+It differs from Aseroe rubra in its larger size and the presence of gleba along the arms; in Aseroe rubra, the gleba is confined to the central area.
+Clathrus archeri also generally has thick, unfused arms, although the tips are sometimes fused before maturity.
+In laboratory settings, C. archeri was found to grow best in 26 C on a compost agar medium with a pH of 6.0.
+Under these conditions, the thallus grew up to 2.9 mm a day over four weeks and in a radial shape.
+C. archeri produces white mycelium and eventually turns a pink colour.
 On the surface of the hyphae, calcium oxalate crystals are secreted.
-It is hypothesized that this outer layer of crystals creates a protective hydrophobic layer around the hyphae.
-C. archeri forms unstable perforate septal pore caps; this may suggest that perforation formation in Phallomycetidae begins later in comparison to similar groups.
+It is hypothesised that this outer layer of crystals creates a protective hydrophobic layer around the hyphae.

+Edibility

+The fungus is edible and nonpoisonous.
+American mycologist David Arora recounts trying to eat the young eggs, which are contained in a gelatinous layer of spore mucilage that left an aftertaste for hours.
+Arora says the flavour "wasn't bad" and described the texture as "slippery".
+Another source from 2001 says that the fungus is edible in its young stage, but the smell and taste is unpleasant.